openstack-archive/fuel-docs/pages/user-guide/cli.rst

 Deployment
 ++++++++++

-Finally you can deploying environmnet changes with
+Finally you can deploying environment changes with

 ::